 Anxiety makes us feel like there has to be a right way and a wrong way to do things.
 Overcoming this is part of the journey I’m afraid.
 Each day you decide to show up and practice, even though you might be feeling like setting fire to your journal or throwing your computer out of a window, you are winning...overcoming your mental resistance is a MASSIVE step.
 Try to think of this work as non-negotiable, life or death, it will pull you back from the brink and heal you but you HAVE TO DO IT.

 Many people just don’t get it

 So many people I have reached out to, that I think are suffering from TMS (or they have reached out to me to help) have just stopped dead in their tracks when I've told them what I did to recover.
 "Do something for MYSELF?
 Okkkkk..."
 Or the most common response is just nothing, no reply, no "Cheers thanks a lot for taking the time to try to help me".
 Silence.
 Is it THAT weird?

 It is kinda weird, but it's OH SO REWARDING.
 Not just for TMS symptom improvement either.
 The changes in yourself that you will uncover with the work I outline in the Recovery Roadmap are truly mind-boggling.

 I would even go so far as to say that I would recommend this work to every human on the planet, pain or no pain.

 It's life-changing in so many ways.
 I am braver, calmer, more resilient, empathetic and accepting of myself and others than I have ever been.
 I feel FREE.
+Check out my 'unexpected side effects of JournalSpeak' article for more information on the changes I've experienced.
 It's changed me to my very core and introduced me to a whole heap of new stuff I had no idea about...and that rabbit hole is still going!